jjacklee116/ajitjohnson.github.io/_drafts/a-draft-post0.markdown

 {% endhighlight %}

 I have an example single-cell RNASeq data for you. <br>
-1. Expression file can be [found here].
+1. Expression file can be **[found here](https://github.com/ajitjohnson/ajitjohnson.github.io/blob/master/assets/data/tsne_tutorial/exp.csv){:target="_blank"}**.
-2. The cell-type annotation or meta-data can be [found here].
+2. The cell-type annotation or meta-data can be **[found here](https://github.com/ajitjohnson/ajitjohnson.github.io/blob/master/assets/data/tsne_tutorial/meta.csv){:target="_blank"}**.

-I have already pre-processed the data, performed a clustering analysis and identified the cell types (provided them in meta-data file) based on the genes they express.
+I have already pre-processed the data, performed a clustering analysis and identified the cell types (provided them in the meta file) based on the genes they express.
 Go through these two files and familiarize yourself with the their formatting.

-Expression file: This file should contain cells in rows and genes in columns.
+**Expression file:** This file should contain cells in rows and genes in columns.
 All rows (cells) should have a 'unique' cell name and all columns (genes) should also have a 'unique' gene name.

-The meta-data file: should contain the same row names/ cell names and a column containing the cell-type.
+**The meta-data file:** should contain the same row names/ cell names and a column containing the cell-type.
 This file is only necessary if you would like to color your t-SNE plot based on cell-type.

-Open your data in excel and format it similar to the one I have provided (save as CSV).
+Open your data in excel and format it similar to the one I have provided (save as .CSV).
 Once you are ready, we can go ahead and generate a t-SNE plot of your own data.

 I have saved both of files in a folder called 'tsne_tutorial' on my desktop.
 So the first step is to tell R, where your files are located.
 We call this *working directory* in R.